 Essential Tips on a East Coast Australia Road Trip

 For driving along the Australian coast, you don’t need to hire a 4×4 unless for Australian Off Road Adventures away from the typical coastal routes and inland.
-A normal rental car will do.
+A normal rental car will do, such as one from Sixt.
 Don’t forget the insurance for your car and travel and health insurance for yourself!

 While you will be able to access WiFi with your sim card along the entirety of the East Coast Australia road trip and the cities have free WiFi hotspots, you might want to get a portable hotspot.
 Wifi in Australia isn’t that great and especially if you don’t want to buy a local sim card and figure out which plans are best for you, a WiFi hotspot is a great option.